blattnem/graphsound/README.md

 3. Click "Generate Sound and Visuals" to produce audio and visuals.

 For more detailed information on each section, consult the inline code comments.

----

-For contributions or reporting issues, please visit the project's GitHub repository.